 - Senior horses in response to rapid air pressure changes may develop spasmodic colic.
 (No conclusive clinical information supports this claim.)

 Impaction colic can happen more commonly during the winter months when horses or ponies are fed hay and have only frigid water to drink.
 But if a horse is chronically dehydrated, this type of colic can happen at any time.
 The combination of dry feed and dehydration can be disastrous.
 Because the horses don't drink enough water the food forms an obstruction in the intestine.
 A horse that eats its bedding or accidentally gorges on grain can suffer from impaction colic.
 (Overeating grain or fruit can also cause laminitis or founder.)

 Parasite damage or load can cause a horse to exhibit colic symptoms.
 The parasites irritate the intestinal tract as they cause damage.
 Horses with a parasite load, or who have just been dewormed because they have a heavy parasite load may colic.
 Parasites can also cause damage to the intestines that can lead to ongoing problems.
 This is why it is so important to keep internal parasites in check with an effective, regular deworming program.

 Kidney stones may also cause colic symptoms.
 Anything that goes awry with the internal organs may make the horse appear colicky.

 Twisted intestines and telescoped sections of intestines occur and the cause is unclear.
-Some people believe it happens when a horse rolls, it can cause a loop of intestine to loop, telescope or twist.
+Some people believe it happens when a horse rolls, it can cause a loop of intestine to loop, telescope, or twist.
 Some feel it's more likely to happen with big barreled horses or mares who have had several foals.
 Fatty deposits on the intestines can cause them to flip or twist.
-There are horses who have had multiple surgeries to correct twists.
-We still don't know the exact reason this happens.
+Some horses have had multiple surgeries to correct twists.
+It's not known the exact reason this happens.

 Any horse regardless of age or temperament can have a bout of colic and often the root cause goes undiscovered.